 Most of the shoes in this guide have a reasonably roomy toebox, though the Asics Gel-Nimbus 25 and Nike Invincible 3 have a more traditional shape, while the Topo Athletic Specter stands out for its rounded and especially spacious toebox.

 This best cushioned road running shoes guide has been compiled with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.

 Please note that product models are routinely discontinued in the running world, while new ones frequently come to market.
 At the same time, we here at iRunFar often keep using our top picks in our daily running … they’re our top picks, after all!
-Sometimes that continued use results in uncovering product failures.
+Sometimes, that continued use results in uncovering product failures.
 With all this — product discontinuations, product introductions, and product failures — in mind, we routinely update our buyer’s guides based on past and ongoing testing and research by our authors and editorial team.
 While these updates can appear to be us pushing the newest product, it’s anything but that.
-When we update any buyer’s guide, most products will likely remain the same.
+Most products will likely remain the same when we update any buyer’s guide.
 That matches our goal: to get you in the best gear you’ll use for a long time.

 As with all of our guides, we invite and appreciate your input on the best cushioned road running shoes in the comments section below.

 Are cushioned shoes better for road running?